ISAITB/docs-tdl/source/handlers/index.rst

 located.
 The test bed will automatically detect in this case that the handler is external and will internally replace local method invocations with web service calls.

+The value provided for the ``handler`` attribute can also be provided with a pure variable reference (see :ref:`test-case-referring-to-variables`) allowing the actual value to be determined from configuration or even dynamically based on the test session context.
+In such a case the variable reference is first evaluated to a ``string`` that is then considered to determine whether the handler is a remote or embedded one.

-The following example shows two validation steps taking place, one using an embedded :ref:`handlers-XSDValidator` and the other using an external validation service:
+The following example shows three validation steps taking place, the first one using an embedded :ref:`handlers-XSDValidator`, the second one using an external validation service, and the third one using an external validation service whose address is configurable:

 .. code-block:: xml